 If you think a Commonwealth agency has not properly uploaded contracts to our database, or if you have any questions or concerns about this database, please contact us at email@example.com or 1-800-252-4700.

 Pennsylvania State Treasurer

-The Contracts e-Library, https://patreasury.gov/transparency/e-library/, represents a partnership between Treasury and these agencies.
-While it is a statutory obligation of each agency to upload contracts and make them available to the public, Treasury sends regular notices such as this to remind agencies of the contract posting requirement.
+The Contracts e-Library, available at https://patreasury.gov/transparency/e-library/, represents a partnership between Treasury and these agencies.
+Each agency has a statutory obligation to upload contracts and make them available to the public.
+Treasury sends regular notices, such as this one, to remind agencies of the contract posting requirement.